 Technology at the cost of customer intimacy

-However, customer intimacy requirements were not aligned with the pace and growth of technological innovation which ensued.
-This lead to a foray of problems when customers needed to speak with a member of the team to advise on mortgages and other requirements.
+Customer intimacy requirements have not aligned with the pace and growth of technological innovation which ensued.
+This led to a foray of problems when customers needed to speak with a member of the team to advise on mortgages and other requirements.
 Those heading up the banking teams did not match the resource and level of knowledge required with the potential customer and their interaction preferences.

 Due to this misalignment, retail banking customers voiced their concerns throughout the following business economic cycles and banks began to lose their credibility.
 They were not able to evolve with the key channels which their customers used to connect and communicate their needs and take into account their unique individual circumstances.
 Banks were unable to leverage the most appropriate communication channels and had to start getting cognisant of how to optimally develop cross channel relationships and meet customer expectations while doing so.

 Aligning customer intimacy with new in-branch experiences and technologies

 Similar to many stores in the high street, in recent times, the shift in power has aired more towards the customer with banks beginning to tailor their offerings and communication methods to the preference of the end user, that being the consumer.
 They have upgraded their retail branch networks and have turned them into hubs for customers in that they are able to connect and relate to an offering outside of the branch through the use of digital signage.
 They have also enhanced and extended the way they communicate with customers particularly with voice recognition and mobile banking.